jg-digital-media/jgdm_snooker_scorer/readme.md

 [Back to Top](#sections)

-+ `1` - the `rerackTable()` method currently pushes player one score buttons down a row until all colours are pressed.
++ `1` - the `rerackTable()` method, as written currently pushes player one score buttons down a row until all colours are pressed.
 Have replaced with a `location.reload` method on the "Re-reack" button for now.  - `12-05-2025`

 ```javascript